 |Families are getting smaller

-Baby Boomers, Gen-Xs & Millennials thus care will extend further outside the immediate family with technology expectations.
+Baby Boomers, Gen-Xs & Millennials thus care will extend further beyond the immediate family with technology expectations.

-61.6 million caregivers in US caring for elderly parents, and spouses and children with disabilities and/or chronic illnesses.
+61.6 million caregivers in the US caring for elderly parents, and spouses and children with disabilities and chronic illnesses.